connexcs/docs/docs/customer-ratecard.md

  * **Rate Compacts** - Apply after **Collapse Using**, it calculates the Minimum, Maximum, or Average cost (as selected) based on the Rate Cards selected on the right

 ### Profits
-The Profit Rules allows you to configure:
+The **Profits** section allows you to configure:

+* **Match**
-* **Match** - Define what prefix to match, either a Regular Expression or a standard prefix (numeric only).
+    * Enter the prefix to match, either a Regular Expression or a standard prefix (numeric only, typically an international country code, not a provider or customer tech prefix).
+    * Adding an up arrow `^` on the prefix draws all associated prefixes from the provider card.
 For example, if you enter '49, it will include '491', '492', '4912345', and so on.
 * **Profit Type**
     * Absolute - actual value charged
     * Relative - amount entered is added to the cost from the carrier
-    * Percent - cost from the carrier multipled by this percent
+    * Percent - cost from the carrier multiplied by this percent
 * **Status** - Use Blocked, here or after importing a Carrier Rate Card, to disable specific prefixes
-* When **MCD (Minimum Call Duartion)**, **Pulse**, or **Rounding** are disabled, that setting will select the worst case scenario as defined by the carrier.
+* When **MCD (Minimum Call Duration)**, **Pulse**, or **Rounding** are disabled, that setting will select the worst case scenario as defined by the carrier.

 !!! note "Profit Type"
     Using Absolute and Relative can be useful, especially when dealing with large cards and your providers prices change; a single click is all that is needed to regenerate the customer rate cards.